College of Nursing

 - A grade of C or better in all required courses in the nursing program.

-- Progression GPA which includes grades on all attempts of designated courses listed above with the addition of BIOL 250, BIOL 250L, NURS 212, and NURS 216 (or Nursing approved competency equivalents).
+- Progression GPA which includes grades on all attempts of designated courses listed on the BSN major map.

 - Interview and/or essay evaluation.

 Note: all applicants will complete the same evaluation metrics.